CAGS in Oral & Maxillofacial Surgery/MD Program

 Year III (Medical School Year IV & OMFS-Required Clinical Rotations/Courses)

-In the third year of this program (BUSM fourth year), individuals complete advanced clinical rotations in geriatrics and home care, a sub-internship in the specialty of their choice, and one selective (ambulatory medicine or a surgical subspecialty).
-The year includes 24 weeks of elective time that is fulfilled by 16 weeks in oral and maxillofacial surgery and 8 weeks in anesthesia.
+In the third year of this program (BUSM fourth year), individuals complete advanced clinical rotations in geriatrics and home care, a sub-internship in the discipline of their choice, and one selective (ambulatory medicine or a surgical subspecialty).
+The year includes 32 weeks of elective time that is fulfilled by dedicated OMFS rotation.

 Year IV (OMFS-Required Clinical Rotations/Courses)